raphael-proust/OGL-SRD5/pages/13.treasure/default.md

 *Wondrous item, uncommon*

-Smoke leaks from the lead-stoppered mouth of this brass bottle, which weighs 1 pound.
-When you use an action to remove the stopper, a cloud of thick smoke pours out in a 60-foot radius from the bottle.
+Smoke leaks from the lead-stoppered mouth of this brass bottle, which weighs 0.5kg.
+When you use an action to remove the stopper, a cloud of thick smoke pours out in a 18.0m radius from the bottle.
 The cloud's area is heavily obscured.
-Each minute the bottle remains open and within the cloud, the radius increases by 10 feet until it reaches its maximum radius of 120 feet.
+Each minute the bottle remains open and within the cloud, the radius increases by 3.0m until it reaches its maximum radius of 36.0m.

 The cloud persists as long as the bottle is open.
 Closing the bottle requires you to speak its command word as an action.
 Once the bottle is closed, the cloud disperses after 10 minutes.
-A moderate wind (11 to 20 miles per hour) can also disperse the smoke after 1 minute, and a strong wind (21 or more miles per hour) can do so after 1 round.
+A moderate wind (16km/h to 32km/h) can also disperse the smoke after 1 minute, and a strong wind (more than 32km/h) can do so after 1 round.

 ### Eyes of Charming

 *Wondrous item, uncommon (requires attunement)*

 These crystal lenses fit over the eyes.
 They have 3 charges.
-While wearing them, you can expend 1 charge as an action to cast the *charm person* spell (save DC 13) on a humanoid within 30 feet of you, provided that you and the target can see each other.
+While wearing them, you can expend 1 charge as an action to cast the *charm person* spell (save DC 13) on a humanoid within 9.0m of you, provided that you and the target can see each other.
 The lenses regain all expended charges daily at dawn.

 ### Eyes of Minute Seeing

 *Wondrous item, uncommon*

 These crystal lenses fit over the eyes.
-While wearing them, you can see much better than normal out to a range of 1 foot.
+While wearing them, you can see much better than normal out to a range of 0.3m.
 You have advantage on Intelligence (Investigation) checks that rely on sight while searching an area or studying an object within that range.

 ### Eyes of the Eagle

 *Wondrous item, uncommon (requires attunement)*

 These crystal lenses fit over the eyes.
 While wearing them, you have advantage on Wisdom (Perception) checks that rely on sight.
-In conditions of clear visibility, you can make out details of even extremely distant creatures and objects as small as 2 feet across.
+In conditions of clear visibility, you can make out details of even extremely distant creatures and objects as small as 0.6m across.

 # Magic Items (F)